 HPS/H 166.
 Historical Perspectives on the Relations between Science and Religion.
 9 units (3-0-6); second term.
 The course develops a framework for understanding the changing relations between science and religion in Western culture since antiquity.
 Focus will be on the ways in which the conceptual, personal, and social boundaries between the two domains have been reshaped over the centuries.
 Questions to be addressed include the extent to which a particular religious doctrine was more or less amenable to scientific work in a given period, how scientific activity carved an autonomous domain, and the roles played by scientific activity in the overall process of secularization.
 Instructor: Feingold.

 HPS/H 167.
 Experimenting with History/Historic Experiment.
-9 units (3-0-6).
+9 units (3-0-6). third term.
 Prerequisites: Ph 1 abc, and Ph 2 abc (may be taken concurrently).
 This course uses a combination of lectures with hands-on laboratory work to bring out the methods, techniques, and knowledge that were involved in building and conducting historical experiments.
 We will connect our laboratory work with the debates and claims made by the original discoverers, asking such questions as how experimental facts have been connected to theories, how anomalies arise and are handled, and what sorts of conditions make historically for good data.
 Typical experiments might include investigations of refraction, laws of electric force, interference of polarized light, electromagnetic induction, or resonating circuits and electric waves.
 We will reconstruct instrumentation and experimental apparatus based on a close reading of original sources.
-Not offered 2016–17.
+Instructor: Buchwald, J.

 HPS/H 169.
 Selected Topics in the History of Science and Technology.
-9 units (3-0-6); offered by announcement.
+9 units (3-0-6).
 Instructors: Staff, visiting lecturers.

 HPS/H 171.
 History of Mechanics from Galileo through Euler.
 9 units (3-0-6).
 Prerequisites: Ph 1 abc, and Ph 2 abc (may be taken concurrently).
 This course covers developments in mechanics, as well as related aspects of mathematics and models of nature, from just before the time of Galileo through the middle of the 18th century, which saw the creation of fluid and rotational dynamics in the hands of Euler and others.
-Not offered 2016–17.
+Not offered 2019–20.

 HPS/H 172.
 History of Mathematics: A Global View with Close-ups.
 9 units (3-0-6); offered by announcement.
 The course will provide students with a brief yet adequate survey of the history of mathematics, characterizing the main developments and placing these in their chronological, cultural, and scientific contexts.
 A more detailed study of a few themes, such as Archimedes' approach to infinite processes, the changing meanings of "analysis" in mathematics, Descartes' analytic geometry, and the axiomatization of geometry c.
 1900; students' input in the choice of these themes will be welcomed.
-Not offered 2016–17.
+Not offered 2019–20.

 HPS/H 175.
 Matter, Motion, and Force: Physical Astronomy from Ptolemy to Newton.
 9 units (3-0-6); second term.
 The course will examine how elements of knowledge that evolved against significantly different cultural and religious backgrounds motivated the great scientific revolution of the 17th century.
-Not offered 2016–17.
+Not offered 2019–20.

-H/HPS 185.
+H/HPS/VC 185.
 Angels and Monsters: Cosmology, Anthropology, and the Ends of the World.
 9 units (3-0-6).
 For course description, see History.